valerieshoker/valerieshoker-site/README.md

 - Custom layout styled as a cozy living room
 - Interactive hotspots with animated hover effects
 - “Spin the Wheel” feature for randomized book recommendations
-- Fully responsive and built without a framework (just HTML, CSS, and JavaScript)

 ## Credits & Copyright